Colleges & Schools

 College of Applied Health Sciences

-The UIC College of Applied Health Sciences is nationally known for educating professionals who help people maintain or regain function.
+The UIC College of Applied Health Sciences is nationally known for educating professionals who help people achieve or maintain the health and freedom to live the lives they choose for themselves.

 The college has five departments: biomedical and health information sciences, disability and human development, kinesiology and nutrition, occupational therapy, and physical therapy.
-Areas of concentration include diet and exercise, cardiovascular health, motor control, neuroscience, rehabilitation science, physical therapy, occupational therapy, health information management, medical illustration and society’s perceptions of disability.
+Areas of concentration include diet and exercise, cardiovascular health, motor control, neuroscience, rehabilitation science, physical therapy, occupational therapy, health information management, biomedical and health informatics, medical illustration and disability advocacy.

 College of Architecture, Design, and the Arts